 \section{Introduction}

-Over the last two decades, approximate Bayesian methods, sometimes called likelihood-free methods, have become a common approach to conduct Bayesian inference in situations where the likelihood function is intractable.
-Two of the most prominent methods in this paradigm are approximate Bayesian computation (ABC), see \cite{marinea2012} for a review and \cite{sisson2018handbook} for a handbook treatment, and the method of synthetic likelihood (SL, \citealp{wood2010statistical}).
-From a Bayesian perspective, SL-based inference is conducted by placing a prior over the unknown model parameters and using Markov chain Monte Carlo (MCMC) methods to sample the posterior.
-Throughout the remainder we refer to such methods as Bayesian SL (BSL), and refer to \citealp{price2018bayesian} for an introduction to BSL.
+Approximate Bayesian methods, sometimes called likelihood-free methods, have become a common approach to conduct Bayesian inference in situations where the likelihood function is intractable.
+Two of the most prominent statistical methods in this paradigm are approximate Bayesian computation, see \cite{marinea2012} for a review and \cite{sisson2018handbook} for a handbook treatment, and the method of synthetic likelihood (\citealp{wood2010statistical}).
+Synthetic likelihood-based inference is often conducted by placing a prior over the unknown model parameters and using Markov chain Monte Carlo methods to sample the resulting posterior.
+Throughout the remainder we refer to such methods as Bayesian synthetic likelihood, and refer to \cite{price2018bayesian} for an introduction.

-Both ABC and BSL are predicated on the belief that summary statistics obtained from the observed data can be matched by the assumed model.
-The goal of these methods is then to conduct inference on the unknown model parameters by simulating summary statistics under the assumed model and matching them to those for the observed data.
-Values of the parameters that lead to a ``good'' match, in the sense that a chosen distance between the observed and simulated summaries is small, are used to estimate the likelihood of the summaries and ultimately conduct posterior inference on the model unknowns.
-While ABC implicitly constructs a nonparametric estimate of the likelihood for the summaries, BSL approximates the intractable likelihood by assuming the summaries follow a Gaussian distribution with unknown mean and variance.
-Repeated model simulation is then used to estimate the unknown mean and covariance, and the resulting synthetic likelihood (with estimated mean and variance) is used within an MCMC scheme to conduct inference.
+The goal of both approximate Bayesian computation (ABC) and Bayesian synthetic likelihood (BSL) is to conduct inference on the unknown model parameters by simulating summary statistics under the assumed model and matching them against observed summaries calculated from the data. {The simulated summary statistics are used to construct an estimate of the likelihood, which is then used to conduct posterior inference on the model unknowns.} While ABC implicitly constructs a nonparametric estimate of the likelihood for the summaries, synthetic likelihood uses a Gaussian approximation with an estimated mean and variance.

+As these methods have grown in prominence, much research has been conducted to understand the benefits and disadvantages of different approximate Bayesian approaches.
+In terms of statistical regularity, i.e., large sample behavior, the method of approximate Bayesian computation behaves quite regularly in the context of correct model specification (see, e.g., \citealp[]{LF2016}, and \citealp{FMRR2016}), with \cite{frazier2019bayesian} demonstrating that BSL displays similar large sample behavior to ABC, while scaling to higher-dimensional summaries more easily than simple implementations of ABC.
+For a more in-depth comparison of ABC and BSL, we refer to Section 3.1.3 of \cite{martin2023approximating}.